scalalang2/pyflink-playground/README.md

 - [References](#references)

 # PyFlink Playground
-A playground for PyFlink written with Helm chart.
+Explore PyFlink with ease using this Helm chart-based playground.

 ## Overview
-This project is not only for deploying simple example but also complex stream processing integrated with various storage services such as Kafka, S3 and etc.
+This project is designed not only for deploying simple examples but also for handling complex stream processing scenarios integrated with various storage services like Kafka, S3, and more.

-Kuberentes with helm chart helps us to deploy complex infrastructure within local machine with ease.
+With Kubernetes and Helm chart, you can effortlessly deploy complex infrastructures on your local machine.
 Let's put elephants to the refrigerator 🚀

 ## Create local Kubernetes cluster
-First of all, let's create a kubernetes cluster in local.
-To configure local cluster we're going to use [K3D](https://k3d.io/v5.4.9/#installation).
-Before you run belo command, make sure that you downloaded it first.
+First, let's create a Kubernetes cluster on your local machine.
+We'll use [K3D](https://k3d.io/v5.4.9/#installation) to set up the local cluster.
+Make sure you have downloaded it before running the command below.

 ```shell
 $ k3d cluster create local-cluster \